Sobibor Death Camp

 The killing Process:

-The leader of the resistance within Sobibor was Leon Feldhandler.
-Feldhandler had no military expertise and struggled to formulate a plan of action against the guards and therefore struggled to formulate any policy for open rebellion.
+The leader of the resistance within Sobibor, Feldhandler, had no military expertise and struggled to formulate a plan of action against the guards.

 Out of the 320 who got past the perimeter, at least 170 were recaptured and shot.
 At least 150 escaped deep into the nearby forest.
 Some managed to link up with local partisan groups.
 The fight to stay free became a struggle in itself as some local Poles betrayed their whereabouts to the Nazis for financial gain, and some Poles simply just murdered them.